proj-courseware/users-service/docs/04-maintainers/github-oauth-setup.md

 1. **Local Environment Variables**

-   Add these variables to your `.env` file for development:
+   Add these variables to your `docker/.env` file for development:

    ```env
    # GitHub OAuth2 Configuration (Development)